-The Final Paper/Project accounts for 30% of the course grade.
+The final Paper/Project accounts for 30% of the course grade.

-- Format: topic, length, guidelines, and due date will be provided in the course addendum. - The research paper will account for 60% of the grade assigned and the presentation will account for the remaining 40%. - Material for research will be available at the university library.
+- Format: topic, length, guidelines, and due date will be provided in the course addendum. - The research paper will account for 60% of the grade assigned and the presentation will account for the remaining 40%. - Material for research will be available in the FUA Library in Corso Tintori 21.

-The Final Exam accounts for 35% of the final course grade.
+The Final exam accounts for 35% of the final course grade.
 For exam time and date consult the course addendum.
 The time and date of the exam cannot be changed for any reason.
 Format: the exam is divided into three sections: